securesecrets/shadejs/docs/queries/swap.md

 ```

 ## Pairs Config
-Query the pair config  for multiple pairs
+Query the batchPairInfo config  for multiple pairs
 ::: info
 This query uses a smart contract batch query router to allow you to query many pairs in a single http request.
 This is a highly efficient method of interacting with the chain and minimizes the load on the LCD endpoint.
 :::